 School Meals & Snacks

 We are very lucky to enjoy lovely school dinners through our caterers EATS.
-From September 2014 all children in Reception, Year 1 and Year 2 are entitled to a free meal as part of Universal Free School Meal Legislation.
+From September 2014 all children in Reception, Year 1 and Year 2 have been entitled to a free meal as part of Universal Free School Meal Legislation.

-The cost of a school meal for children in KS2 is £2.25.
-Dinner money should be brought to school on a Monday (or the first school day of the week) in a sealed envelope with the child’s name and the days on which a school dinner is required.
-If you wish to pay for school meals by cheque, please make it payable to ‘Rackheath Primary School’.
-If your child would like a jacket potato you need to fill in an order form on a Monday.
+The cost of a school meal for children in KS2 is £2.30.
+Dinner money should be paid via payments on the SchoolPing App.
 If a child is absent for any reason and a school meal has been ordered credit will be carried forward.